anupama-pathirage/ballerina-dev-website/learn/getting-started/installing-ballerina/setting-up-ballerina.md

 >**Info:** If you want to pull a specific Ballerina version, execute the `bal dist pull <VERSION>` command (e.g., `bal dist pull slbeta3`).

-> **Info:** You might need to first update the Update Tool to its latest version.
-If you have an Update Tool version below 0.8.14, execute the `ballerina update` command or else execute the `bal update` command to do this.

 For more information, see [Update Tool](/learn/tooling-guide/cli-tools/update-tool/).

 ## Installing the VSCode Extension

 Ballerina provides an extension to try out its development capabilities in Visual Studio Code.
 For instructions on setting it up, see [Quick Start](/learn/visual-studio-code-extension/quick-start/).

-## What's Next?

-Now, that your environment for Ballerina is all set up and running, let's [write your first Ballerina program](/learn/user-guide/getting-started/writing-your-first-ballerina-program/).